 A conversation between Dr. Sheela Nambiar MD, Obgyn – (SN) and Dr. Ennapadam S Krishnamoorthy – (ESK), Behavioural Neurologist & Neuropsychiatrist.

 SN – Welcome to you all.
 We are happy to be here to discuss this important topic of depression.
-Dr Ennapadam Krishnamoorthy is a Neuropsychiatrist and Behavioural neurologist.
+Dr Ennapadam Krishnamoorthy is a Neuropsychiatrist in Chennai and Behavioural neurologist.
 He is the Founder of the Buddhi Clinic chain which offers complementary and alternative medicine, in addition to, standard neurological & psychiatric care and psychotherapy solutions.

 SN – Why would you say the disease of depression has become an epidemic of the 21st century?
 Is it something that we are calling out more or are people more depressed than say, 20 years ago?

 ESK –We understand today that depression is one of the most common medical problems worldwide, a cause of dysfunction and debilitation.
 At one end it is just a feeling most of us will experience at some point in our lives, due to life circumstances or, a loss.
 Sometimes it might last for a short spell.
 At other times it may last for a longer period of time and affect our lives.
 That is when it becomes a disability.

 Let’s say, I break a leg – it is a very apparent disability.
 But, when I am depressed, no one else may know what I am going through, because it is so personal and internal that it cannot be communicated to others.
 It is a transient feeling but that which disables an individual and prevents her/ him from having a normal life.